A 10-step checklist to rocket-power your working capital

 Well, before you pack your bags with a tear in your eye, here’s an antidote to your angst.

-In terms of the rule book for your revenue, there’s a strong chance your balance sheet looks dramatically different to pre-COVID.
-Be that in overall business performance, departments or products.
+In terms of the rule book for your revenue, there’s a strong chance your balance sheet looks dramatically different to how it looked pre-COVID, be that in overall business performance, departments or products.

 When it comes to the supply chain, there are good opportunities to cut costs and unlock working capital.
 But now, more than ever, there’s risk hidden in every move.